Cell Ranger ATAC2.1 (latest), printed on 02/07/2023

 $ cd /home/jdoe/runs/sample345/outs $ tree filtered_peak_bc_matrix filtered_peak_bc_matrix ├── barcodes.tsv ├── peaks.bed └── matrix.mtx 1 directories, 3 files

-For each transcription factor, its fully specified name in the reference and its common name are stored as first and second columns in the motifs.tsv, respectively.
+for each transcription factor in the reference are stored as the first and second columns in the

 $ head filtered_tf_bc_matrix/motifs.tsv Arnt_HUMAN.MA0004.1 Arnt Ahr::Arnt_HUMAN.MA0006.1 Ahr::Arnt Ddit3::Cebpa_HUMAN.MA0019.1 Ddit3::Cebpa NFIL3_HUMAN.MA0025.1 NFIL3 Mecom_HUMAN.MA0029.1 Mecom FOXF2_HUMAN.MA0030.1 FOXF2 FOXD1_HUMAN.MA0031.1 FOXD1 Gfi1_HUMAN.MA0038.1 Gfi1 Foxq1_HUMAN.MA0040.1 Foxq1 Foxd3_HUMAN.MA0041.1 Foxd3

 Transcription factor fully specified names correspond to the names in the

 motifs.pfm reference.
 Similarly, transcription factor common names